-2. All professional component charges associated with ancillary services billed by the outpatient department of a hospital for emergency care for an accident or for sudden onset of an illness (medical emergency) will be a covered expense.
-Payment will be made under the participating provider or the basic medical component of the Empire Plan, not subject to deductible or co-insurance, when such services are not otherwise included in the hospital facility charge.

-c.
-Effective September 1, 1991, charges for Private Duty Nursing services in a hospital will not be reimbursed under the Basic Medical component of the Empire Plan.

-\$39.2d.
-Effective July 1, 2000, the Empire Plan hospital program will include a voluntary "Centers of Excellence Program," and travel benefit, for organ and tissue transplants.
+- 2. All professional component charges associated with ancillary services billed by the outpatient department of a hospital for emergency care for an accident or for sudden onset of an illness (medical emergency) will be a covered expense.
+Payment will be made under the participating provider or the basic medical component of the Empire Plan, not subject to deductible or co-insurance, when such services are not otherwise included in the hospital facility charge. - c.1.
+Charges for Private Duty Nursing services in a hospital will not be reimbursed under the Basic Medical component of the Empire Plan. - 2.
+The UUP Joint Committee on Health Benefits will work with the State and Empire Plan hospital and medical carriers to implement an Empire Plan hospital network, effective January 1, 2005, which will include paid-in-full benefits for anesthesiology, pathology and radiology. - d.
+The Empire Plan hospital program will include a voluntary "Centers of Excellence Program," and travel benefit, for organ and tissue transplants. - §39.3 a.

-§39.3a.
 The Empire Plan shall include medical/surgical coverage through use of participating providers, who will accept the Plan's schedule of allowances as payment in full for covered services.
-Except as noted below, benefits will be paid directly to the provider at 100 percent of the Plan's schedule not subject to deductible, co-insurance, or annual/lifetime maximums.

-b.1.
-Office visit charges by participating providers will be subject to an \$8.00 copayment by the enrollee, with the balance of covered scheduled allowances paid directly to the provider by the Plan.
-Effective January 1, 2001, office visit charges by participating providers will be subject to a \$10.00 copayment by the enrollee.
-Effective January 1, 2003, office visit charges by participating providers will be subject to a \$12.00 copayment by the enrollee.

-2. All covered surgical procedures performed by participating providers during a visit will be subject to an \$8.00 copayment by the enrollee.
-Effective January 1, 2001, all covered surgical procedures performed by participating providers will be subject to a \$10.00 copayment by the enrollee.
-Effective January 1, 2003, all covered surgical procedures performed by participating providers will be subject to a \$12.00 copayment by the enrollee.

-3. All covered radiology services performed by participating providers during a visit will be subject to an \$8.00 copayment by the enrollee.
-Effective January 1, 2001, all covered radiology services performed by participating providers will be subject to a \$10.00 copayment by the enrollee.
-Effective January 1, 2003, all covered radiology services performed by participating providers will be subject to a \$12.00 copayment by the enrollee.

-4. All covered diagnostic/laboratory services performed by participating providers during a visit will be subject to an \$8.00 copayment by the enrollee.
-Effective January 1, 2001, all covered diagnostic/laboratory services performed by participating providers will be subject to a \$10.00 copayment by the enrollee.
-Effective January 1, 2003, all covered diagnostic/laboratory services performed by participating providers will be subject to a \$12.00 copayment by the enrollee.
+Except as noted below, benefits will be paid directly to the provider at 100 percent of the Plan's schedule not subject to deductible, co-insurance, or annual/lifetime maximums. - b.1.
+Office visit charges by participating providers are subject to a \$12 copayment by the enrollee, with the balance of covered scheduled allowances paid directly to the provider by the Plan.
+Effective January 1, 2005, office visit charges by participating providers will be subject to a \$15 copayment per covered individual.
+Effective January 1, 2007, the office visit charges by participating providers will be subject to an \$18 copayment per covered individual. - 2.
+All covered surgical procedures performed by participating providers during a visit are subject to a \$12 copayment by the enrollee.
+Effective January 1, 2005, all covered surgical procedures performed by participating providers will be subject to a \$15 copayment per covered individual.
+Effective January 1, 2007, covered surgical procedures performed by participating providers will be subject to an \$18 copayment per covered individual. - 3.
+All covered radiology services performed by participating providers during a visit are subject to a \$12 copayment by the enrollee.
+Effective January 1, 2005, covered radiology charges by participating providers will be subject to a \$15 copayment per covered individual.
+Effective January 1, 2007, the covered radiology charges by participating providers will be subject to an \$18 copayment per covered individual. - 4.
+All covered diagnostic/laboratory services performed by participating providers during a visit are subject to a \$12 copayment by the enrollee.
+Effective January 1, 2005, covered diagnostic/laboratory services performed by participating providers will be subject to a \$15 copayment per covered individual.
+Effective January 1, 2007, the covered diagnostic/laboratory services performed by participating providers will be subject to an \$18 copayment per covered individual.